Becoming a beauty therapist

 Beauty therapists carry out face and body treatments to help clients not only look better but feel better as well.
 On average beauty therapists earn £19,000 to £27,000 average per year and work around 37 to 40 hours per week.

 Beauty Therapy Courses

 Beauty Therapy Courses provided online are perfect for those who wish to learn new skills in the beauty industry and gain recognised beauty industry qualifications.
-Online beauty courses have been designed to meet the requirements of those who wish to undertake beauty training but are unable to attend full or part-time further education or fit into a rigid pre-set timetable.
+Online beauty courses have been designed to meet the requirements of those who wish to undertake beauty training but are unable to attend full or part-time further education.

 - 1 or 2-days intensive hands on beauty training

 - Getting Support from the top beauty school

 - Gaining Beauty Industry recognised qualifications through work experience

 The Hairdressing and Beauty Industry Authority (HABIA) has more information about careers in beauty therapy and are very helpful in pointing applicants in the right direction.
 Alternatively you could become an apprenticeship and gain qualifications as you work.
 You may find it useful to get professional recognition by joining a register like the Register of Beauty Professionals.